2018 Background & Mission Statement

 Film Festival as a qualifying festival for

-75 have this recognition.
-In 2009, Flickers was notified by the Academy that it would be the official Rhode Island host for Oscar Night® America which in 2013 was rebranded as the Oscar® Experience: Providence.
-It will again be held by Flickers on February 24, 2014 as the Red Carpet Experience: Providence.
+6 have this dual recognition.
+In 2009, Flickers was notified by the Academy that it would be the official Rhode Island host for Oscar Night® America which it has hosted annually.
+Now known as the Red Carpet Experience: Providence, it has become a signature Winter event in Rhode Island.
+(Save the date for Sunday, February 28, 2016 for the next Red Carpet Experience: Providence).

 Flickers offers an artistic exchange